hungdv136/rx.redux/README.md

 #Introduction

-RxRedux is a Redux-like implementation of the unidirectional data flow architecture in Swift.
+RxRedux is an implementation of the unidirectional data flow architecture in Swift.
 RxRedux bases on https://github.com/ReSwift/ReSwift and ReactiveX

 #Requirements